Employment Rights Bill

 - The modified test will only apply where the dismissal takes effect on or before the last day of the initial period of employment, or where the employer gives notice to terminate before the end of the initial period of employment and the dismissal takes effect within three months of the end of the that period.

 Both the nature of this modification and the meaning of initial period of employment are to be dealt with in regulations.
 The government favours a 9-month period.
-It envisages a ‘lighter touch process’ consisting of holding a meeting with the employee to explain the concerns about their performance, at which the employee could choose to be accompanied by a union representative or colleague.
+An amendment to the Bill states that this initial period of employment will be between 3 and 9 months.
+The government envisages a ‘lighter touch process’ consisting of holding a meeting with the employee to explain the concerns about their performance, at which the employee could choose to be accompanied by a union representative or colleague.
 There will also be consultation as to the compensation regime that would apply in such circumstances, and how this all interacts with the ACAS code.

 The above reforms will not come into force before autumn 2026.